Every year, thousands of animals are killed in Danville. [i]

 Want To Help Us Save Lives?

-Please consider sending a pre-written letter to your Danville City Council and Mayor encouraging them to consider implementing a community cat program that will dramatically increase lifesaving, reduce shelter killing, and satisfy the needs of the community!
+Please consider sending a pre-written letter to your Danville City Council and Mayor encouraging them to support efforts to remove pet adoption barriers and increase adoptions in Danville.

 Danville City Leaders: